elmergonzalezb/intranet-search-cockpit/README.md

 ## Goals

 * Provide **one** search interface for several content repos.
 * Every search should get logged.
-This allows to understand the employees needs.
+This allows to understand the employees needs and improve the search results in the future.
 (Build-Measure-Learn feedback loop)

 ## Stretch Goals